O-LAP/home/README.md

 ## What is so cool about it?
 Writing code which creates the design instead of the human doing it himself, opens up several possibilities.
 For eg:
-- You can customize each design down to the tenth of a millimeter, and do it at scale.
+- Designs can be customized down to the tenth of a millimeter, and done at scale.
-- You can customize each design for every user breaking away from convetional rules of thumb measurements enforced by the factory based production.
+- Designs can be customized for every user breaking away from convetional rule-of-thumb measurements enforced by the factory based production.
 - Furniture designs have always been fixed; designed once by the designer and mass-produced for decades.
 This doesn't conform to that.
 - The same source code can create thousands of unique designs.
 - Designs can grow like software projects, merging and forking from other designs.